montassar012/ethereum-supplychain-dapp/README.md

 ![UML](img/classes.png)

 ## Libraries
-`truffle-hdwallet-provider` HD Wallet-enabled Web3 provider was used to sign transactions for addresses derived from a 12 To  install `truffle-hdwallet-provider`, run the following command:
+1. `truffle-hdwallet-provider` : HD Wallet-enabled Web3 provider was used to sign transactions for addresses derived from a 12

-`npm install --save truffle-hdwallet-provider`
+* `npm install --save truffle-hdwallet-provider`

-`truffle-assertions` : Assertion library used  to verify the emitted events
+2. `truffle-assertions` : Assertion library used  to verify the emitted events

-`npm install --save truffle-assertions`
+* `npm install --save truffle-assertions`